andreoliwa/logseq-doctor/README.md

     tidy-up     Tidy up your Markdown files.

     Flags:
-    -h, --help   help for lsdg
+    -h, --help   help for lsd

-    Use "lsdg [command] --help" for more information about a command.
+    Use "lsd [command] --help" for more information about a command.

 ## Development